steven2358/kafbox/README.md

 How to contribute code to the toolbox
 ---
-Option 1: email it to me (steven.vanvaerenbergh@unican.es)
+Option 1: email it to steven.vanvaerenbergh@unican.es

-Option 2: [fork the toolbox on GitHub](https://github.com/steven2358/kafbox), push your changes, then send me a pull request.
+Option 2: [fork the toolbox on GitHub](https://github.com/steven2358/kafbox), push your changes, then send a pull request.

 License
 ---